 WASHINGTON — U.S. Sen. Joe Manchin, D-W.Va., is hoping for a public meeting held by the director of the National Science Foundation regarding possible support changes for the Green Bank Observatory.

 The NSF has been reducing funding for the Pocahontas County site, and in draft environmental impact statement last week suggested the possibility of collaboration with other parties in order to keep the facility operational.

 A hundred people are employed at the facility.

-Manchin said in a letter to NSF director France Cordova said local communities benefit from the observatory’s operations, which attract 50,000 annual visitors.
+Manchin said in a letter to NSF director France Cordova said local communities benefit from the observatory’s operations, which attracts 50,000 annual visitors.

 “While I understand the challenges the Foundation faces in the current budget climate, I remain very concerned that the agency preferred alternative would not only create a major void in the field of national and international scientific research, it could devastate local West Virginia communities and the state at large,” he said.